International Iran's moves show Washington, citing threats - ExBulletin

 International Iran’s moves show Washington, citing threats

-DUBAI, United Arab Emirates (AP) A London-based Farsi-language satellite news channel, long critical of Iran’s theocratic government, said Saturday it had moved its broadcasts to Washington to protect the safety of its reporters after was targeted by Tehran.
+Dubai, United Arab Emirates — A London-based Farsi-language satellite news channel long critical of Iran’s theocratic government said Saturday it had moved its broadcasts to Washington to protect the safety of its journalists after being targeted by Tehran. .

 Iran International described the decision as being made after London’s Metropolitan Police told it of the existence of serious and immediate threats to the safety of Iranian journalists working there.